koizachek/AI_Uni_SS21/README.md

 # AI_Projects
 SS 21
-Use Case Sheets from Freie University Seminar of Python for Data Science
+Notes and Examples of Algorithms, done during FU Seminar of Python for Data Science